jivancic/switch_sm/README.md

 ### Passing parameters to transition table

-It is often useful to be able to modify an external resource when performing transitions.
+It is often useful to be able to modify an external resource when processing state machine events.
 You can construct your transition table using non-default constructor by passing appropriate arguments to the state machine constructor:

 ``` cpp